crystalidea/qt6windows7/README.md

 - `content/browser/renderer_host/dwrite_font_proxy_impl_win.cc`

   `DWriteFontProxyImpl::InitializeDirectWrite()` queried the factory for `IDWriteFactory2` and `IDWriteFactory3` and asserted both succeed, the comment reading "This should succeed since we only support >= Win10".
 On Windows 7 neither does — `IDWriteFactory2` arrived with Windows 8.1 and `IDWriteFactory3` with Windows 10 — and since `DCHECK` compiles out in release builds the empty `factory3_` travelled straight into `GetLocalFontCollection()` and faulted on its first virtual call, taking the browser process down as soon as a page needed fonts.
 Chromium up to 109.0.5414.120 took the collection from the base factory and said plainly that the two queries may fail on older DirectWrite; the patch restores that, keeping the newer path (and with it the side-loaded font support, which exists for tests) wherever `IDWriteFactory3` really is available.
 The other two uses of these members in the file were already safe: one checks `factory2_` for null, the other bails out when `IDWriteFontCollection1` cannot be obtained.

+- `third_party/skia/src/ports/SkFontMgr_win_dw.cpp`

+  The same missing interface, one layer down, and this one takes the renderer with it. `IDWriteFontFallback` arrived in Windows 8.1, so on Windows 7 Skia's `fFontFallback` is always null and every character needing a substitute font fell through to `layoutFallback()` — which, as the comment inside it says, cannot be stopped from using the system font collection.
+A sandboxed renderer is precisely what cannot reach that collection, and DirectWrite answers not with a failing `HRESULT` but by **throwing a C++ exception**.
+Nothing in Chromium catches it, so the process dies the moment a page lays out text.
+Chromium avoided this until 109.0.5414.120 by telling Blink not to use Skia's font fallback below Windows 8.1; that API went away with Windows 7 support, so `onMatchFamilyStyleCharacter()` now reports "no match" instead, which sends Blink to its own fallback logic — the same outcome the old flag arranged for.

+  Two details made this expensive to find, and both are worth knowing before debugging anything else here.
+The exit code is a plain **3**, which is what the CRT exits with after `abort()` — and also, unhelpfully, the value of `RESULT_CODE_KILLED_BAD_MESSAGE`, so it reads like the browser killing the renderer over a bad IPC message.
+And a handler installed with `signal(SIGABRT, ...)` never sees it: `DWrite.dll` is linked against the old `msvcrt.dll` while everything else uses `ucrtbase.dll`, and the two CRTs keep separate handler state.
+What does catch it is intercepting `ExitProcess` in the import tables of every loaded module.

 - `sandbox/win/src/win_utils.cc`